Why Attorney General Jeff Sessions survives Trump's wrath

 It may be that Sessions is untouchable.
 At the very least, veteran Washington insiders say, he's shown a survivor's instincts for dealing with Trump.

-"Sessions has figured out a way to appease Trump at the moments where his ire is at its maximum," said Brian Fallon, a former Obama Justice Department and Hillary Clinton campaign spokesman who also worked on Capitol Hill.
+"Sessions has figured out a way to appease Trump at the moments where his ire is at its maximum," said Brian Fallon, a former spokesman for Justice Department during the presidency of Barack Obama and for Hillary Clinton's presidential campaign, who also worked on Capitol Hill.
 "Sessions finds ways to relieve some of the tension."

 But even if he's not fully pleased with Sessions, Trump may be stuck with him.

-On a political level, it's not clear whether any possible replacement could win Senate confirmation at a time when two GOP defectors would be enough to scuttle a nomination.
+On a political level, it's not clear whether any possible replacement could win Senate confirmation at a time when two Republican defectors would be enough to scuttle a nomination.

-And there's also the tricky legal question of whether firing Sessions could be interpreted as an attempt to obstruct justice in the Mueller probe, especially after The New York Times reported that a Sessions aide tried to dig up dirt on James Comey when the former FBI director testified that his agency was examining possible Trump campaign ties to Russia.
+And there's also the tricky legal question of whether firing Sessions could be interpreted as an attempt to obstruct justice in the Mueller probe, especially after The New York Times reported that a Sessions aide tried to dig up dirt on former FBI Director James Comey when he testified that his agency was examining possible Trump campaign ties to Russia.

 While Sessions may be secure, his No. 2, Deputy Attorney General Rod Rosenstein, may not be if Trump continues to be displeased with the progress of Mueller's investigation.
 With Sessions recused, it's Rosenstein who oversees Mueller.
 If Trump decides he wants to fire Mueller, that order would go through Rosenstein, which could set up the kind of constitutional crisis that faced Justice Department executives during the 1973 Saturday Night Massacre.